What is ETTAA?

 Will I have extra visits to the hospital to take part?

 No, if you are not due to attend the hospital all visits can be conducted over the telephone.
 There will be no additional visits as part of the study.
 The questionnaires will either be completed at your routine hospital follow-up visits; over the telephone or by post.
-However, your routine visits will be up to an hour longer to allow time to meet the research team and complete the questionnaires.
+However, if you meet the research team and complete your questionnaire during your routine visits you will need to allow up to an hour longer for your visit.

 How will I remember how many GP visits I have had?